MorevM/stylelint-plugin/src/rules/bem/block-variable/block-variable.docs.md

 :::

 ::: info
-This applies only to occurrences of the block name inside the current component's scope.
+This applies only to occurrences of the block name inside the current component's scope. \
+Ambiguous cases (e.g. root-level selectors without `&`, where both `&--mod` and `& &--mod` could be valid) are **reported only** and not auto-fixed.
 :::

 ---